nellarro/portfolio/README.md

 ##First Bootstrap!

-A boiler-plate was used but I was able to manipulate a lot of it.
+A boiler-plate was used but I was able to manipulate most of it.

-This portfolio showcases what I have done so far at the Iron Yard and what projects I have done on my own.
+This portfolio showcases what projects I have done.
+It will continue to show the projects I will be doing and change, as far as design goes, multiple times.